-- 15.03 Suitability of proposed school sites shall be evaluated by the school authority in consultation with the County, with emphasis on locating within the institutional and community uses identified on Map 8, or within the business area of this Plan as identified on Map 6. - 15.04 When evaluating the appropriateness of land for school sites, the following should be considered: - a) proposed access to the sites should be via collector roads within the County road hierarchy; - b) natural or man-made hazards and extreme topographic variations that may be present on site; - c) the feasibility of providing the proposed site with public and/or private services; - d) the appropriateness of the proposed site to accommodate a basic school development, which includes an amenities area; and - e) any other matter deemed appropriate by the County. - 15.05 School sites should provide suitable land for active playing fields and park space to meet the needs of students, and should be connected to the community through trails, pathways, and/or sidewalks. - 15.06 The provision and allocation of school reserves and municipal school reserves shall be determined as per Section 18 of this Plan.
+- 15.03 Suitability of proposed school sites shall be evaluated by the school authority in consultation with the County, with emphasis on locating within the area located on Map 8. - 15.04 When evaluating the appropriateness of land for school sites, the following should be considered: - a) proposed access to the sites should be via collector roads within the County road hierarchy; - b) natural or man-made hazards and extreme topographic variations that may be present on site; - c) the feasibility of providing the proposed site with public and/or private services; - d) the appropriateness of the proposed site to accommodate a basic school development, which includes an amenities area; and - e) any other matter deemed appropriate by the County. - 15.05 School sites should provide suitable land for active playing fields and park space to meet the needs of students, and should be connected to the community through trails, pathways, and/or sidewalks. - 15.06 The provision and allocation of school reserves and municipal school reserves shall be determined as per Section 18 of this Plan.